DIY Mod Podge Photo Transfer Upcycle Idea: Make your own trendy framed wall art using old roller blinds and this easy decoupage image transfer method.

 Step 1.
 Using a small hacksaw cut 4 pieces of your wood trim to size (I allowed 2cm extra on top of the width of the roller blind piece)

 Step 2.
 If you have any rough edges on the trim then just give it a light sanding.

 Step 4.
-Use the Mod Podge to glue the wood pieces onto your canvas (2 at the top and 2 at the bottom) and allow to dry.
+Use the Mod Podge to glue the wood pieces onto your canvas (2 at the top and 2 at the bottom) and allow them to dry.

 Step 5.
 Using a small hammer, hammer the triangular frame hook into place on the back using the small pins that are normally provided in the back.

 Tips For Framing DIY Canvas Artwork